 How can I further narrow down the selection and/or search?

 To further narrow down your results you can combine various criteria.
-For example, in addition to the classifications and action areas under “Select by topic” or a search term, you can select target groups, subject groups and/or states.
+For example, in addition to the categories under “Select by field of action” or a search term, you can select (several) different institution types, target groups, subject groups and/or federal states.

-The humanities and social sciences, life sciences, natural sciences and engineering sciences disciplines correspond to the DFG's classification system.
+The subject groups of humanities and social sciences, life sciences, natural sciences and engineering sciences correspond to the DFG's classification system.

 How can I remove a filter?

 If you want to deactivate a filter or filters, there are three ways of doing this:

 - Clicking on “Start new search” will remove all filters.

 - You can remove individual filters from the list of all selected filters above the list of results by clicking on the plus sign.